az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 Talking points:

 1. [#5541](https://github.com/az-digital/az_quickstart/issues/5541) determines the verification standard for everything else.
+2. [#5539](https://github.com/az-digital/az_quickstart/issues/5539) is now supported by a preliminary scanner workflow plan, manual verification playbook, triage guide, sign-off checklist, and URL inventory.
 2. [#5550](https://github.com/az-digital/az_quickstart/issues/5550) is an architectural and product-boundary decision.
 3. [#5544](https://github.com/az-digital/az_quickstart/issues/5544) and [#5545](https://github.com/az-digital/az_quickstart/issues/5545) are currently set to `Undecided` because they are the most likely to shift between a narrower patch approach and a fuller minor-release approach.

+Additional framing note:

+"The new Phase 0 documents should be reviewed as working drafts that support the board's Phase 0 placemarkers.
+They are here to accelerate decisions, not to bypass them."

 Recommended starting positions to bring into the room: